nick41991/cs423Compiler/Design_Document.md

 	- We have issues with daisy chained if-else statements.

 ### Best Results
-If you want to check out what our compiler can do, try running it with the following files in the tests folder:
+If you want to check out what our compiler can do, try running it with the following file(s) in the tests folder:
 	- simple.c

-	- longstatement.c
-	- if.c
-	- variable.c
-Things start to go wrong with while.c
+The rest of our test files were unable to produce valid assembly that could be executed.
+However, the assembly of simple.c can be assembled and executed.
+(Shown Below).

 ### To compile and run the a.s file